cyncros/UdaciCardsQuiz/README.md

 --App dependencies

-CLONE the App from:\
+CLONE the App from: <a href:"https://github.com/cyncros/UdaciCardsQuiz"/>

-install all project dependencies with npm install start the development server with npm start or yarn start
+install all project dependencies with npm or yarn install start the development server with yarn start

 Authors